-Course: Construction Board Developed Course 2 or 4 Preliminary and/or HSC units in total
+Course: Construction Board Developed Course

-Category B for Australian Tertiary Admission Rank(ATAR)
+2 or 4 Preliminary and/or HSC units in total Category B for Australian Tertiary Admission Rank(ATAR)

 This course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational training.
 This is known as dual accreditation.
-To gain a full qualification, students must achieve all competencies.
+To gain a full qualification in CPC20220 Certificate II in Construction Pathways, students must achieve all competencies.
 Partial completion will lead to a statement of attainment towards the qualification.

-Construction, Plumbing and Services Training Package (CPC08 v9.5)

-Units of Competency

-Core

-CPCCCM1012 Work effectively and sustainably in the Construction Industry CPCCOHS2001A Apply OHS requirements, policies and procedures in the construction industry

-CPCCCM1013 Plan and organise work

-CPCCCM1014 Conduct workplace communication CPCCCM1015 Carry out measurements and calculations CPCCCM2001 Read and interpret plans and specifications Electives CPCCCA2011A Handle carpentry materials CPCCCA2002B Use carpentry tools and equipment Use construction tools and equipment CPCCCM2005B
+Units of Competer Core CPCCOM1012 CPCCWHS2001 CPCCOM1013 CPCCOM1015 Work effectively and sustainably in the Construction Industry Apply WHS requirements, policies and procedures in the construction industry Plan and organise work Carry out measurements and calculations Electives CPCCOM1014 CPCCOM2001 CPCCCA2011 CPCCCA2002 CPCCCM2006 CPCCCO2013 CPCCJN3004 Conduct workplace communication Read and interpret plans and specifications Handle carpentry materials Use carpentry tools and equipment Apply basic levelling procedures Carry out concreting to simple form Manufacture and assemble joinery components CPCCVE1011 Undertake a basic construction project Course Prerequisite CPCCWHS1001 - Prepare to work safely in the construction industry.

-CPCCJN2001A Assemble components

-CPCCJN2002B Prepare for off-site manufacturing process

-Apply basic levelling procedures CPCCCM2006 CPCCWF2001A Handle wall and floor tiling materials CPCCWF2002A Use wall and floor tiling tools and equipment CPCCCO2013A

-Carry out concreting to simple form

-Course Prerequisite

-CPCCWHS1001 - Prepare to work safely in the construction industry.

-The Construction General Induction Training (Whitecard) will be delivered as part of this course.
-This will cost approximately \$110

 Successful completion of this unit will lead to a General Construction Induction Card (White Card) from SafeWork NSW.
-This will allow student access to construction sites across Australia for work purposes.
+This will allow student access to

-A recognised SafeworkNSW GIT card is mandatory before undertaking any work